FAQ’s regarding Visas often asked by our Clients…

-Can I be denied a Visa? -Yes.
-You can be denied a visa for travel to Brazil.
+Can I be denied a Visa? – Yes.
+You can be denied a visa to travel to Brazil.
 If your country requires one of you it may be a good idea to apply FIRST then book your trip with us AFTER visa issuance.

 Can I use my Visa if my passport is expired? – If you were already issued a Brazilian Visa on a passport and the passport has subsequently expired, you can carry the old passport with the unexpired Brazilian visa along with your new passport without a problem.

 Do I need any other documentation to enter Brazil? – Typically not.
 Please check your Consulate of Brazil for details.
 You may also want to check your own country’s regulations when you re-enter (for example, some countries may require a yellow fever certificate to re-enter AFTER having visited Brazil such as South Africa and Colombia.)

 Do I need any vaccinations to enter Brazil? – At the moment you do NOT REQUIRE vaccinations to physically enter and travel to Brazil.
 However, we recommend that you check with your family doctor as well as with your government (such as the CDC, etc) for RECOMMENDATIONS for vaccinations.